How I AI: 3 Game-Changing Workflows for Product Managers

 2. Crafting the Scraper with Claude: No Deep Coding Skills Required

-Amir needed to programmatically gather thousands of customer conversations from Reddit related to AI agents and monday.com.
-He turned to Claude for help, even with limited technical background.
+Amir needed a way to automatically gather thousands of customer conversations from Reddit about AI agents and monday.com.
+Even though he doesn't have a deep technical background, he turned to Claude for help.

-Define the Problem Broadly: Start by telling the AI your ambitious goal.
+Define the Problem Broadly: Start by telling the AI your big-picture goal.

 Amir's Initial Prompt: "I wanna find everything that's written about monday.com, whether it be on Reddit, Twitter, LinkedIn, anything that's online.
 I wanted like a sort of an automated freeway to do this."

-Iterate on Platform Access: Claude helped Amir narrow down to Reddit due to API accessibility compared to LinkedIn or X.
+Iterate on Platform Access: Claude helped Amir focus on Reddit because its API is more accessible than LinkedIn's or X's.

-Request Step-by-Step Instructions: Ask the AI for a granular guide, assuming minimal technical expertise.
-Amir asked for instructions "as if I'm five years old."
-This ensures you don't miss critical setup steps.
+Request Step-by-Step Instructions: Ask the AI for a detailed guide, assuming you have very little technical knowledge.
+Amir asked for instructions "as if I'm five years old," which is a great way to make sure you don't miss any critical setup steps.

-Generate and Run the Python Script: The AI then writes a Python script for you.
-You'll need to input your Reddit API client ID, client secret, and username (which you obtain by creating a developer account on Reddit).
+Generate and Run the Python Script: The AI will then write a Python script for you.
+You just need to input your Reddit API client ID, client secret, and username (which you get by creating a developer account on Reddit).

-The script targets discussions related to Monday and AI or specific keywords Amir defined.
+The script looks for discussions related to Monday and AI or other specific keywords Amir provided.

-Result: Amir successfully generated a .csv file with 34,000 rows of conversations.
+Result: Amir was able to generate a .csv file with 34,000 rows of conversations.

 3. Analyzing the Data with AI: Identifying Patterns and Priorities

-With a massive dataset of customer feedback, the next challenge is extracting actionable insights.
-Amir fed this .csv file back into Claude to act as his data analyst.
+Once you have a huge dataset of customer feedback, the next step is to pull out useful insights.
+Amir simply fed this .csv file back into Claude and asked it to act as his data analyst.

-Upload the Dataset: Provide the AI with the scraped .csv file.
+Upload the Dataset: Give the AI the scraped .csv file.

-`Prompt for Analysis: Instruct the AI on what kind of analysis you need.
-Amir wanted a summarized table with frequency, percentages, weights, and key discussion points.
+`Prompt for Analysis: Tell the AI what kind of analysis you're looking for.
+Amir wanted a summarized table showing frequency, percentages, weights, and key discussion points.

 Amir's Analysis Prompt: "Here, I'm giving you this, this file.
 This is one of the files that was pulled out with 30,000 rows, of conversations.
 And I said, I want you to summarize it.
 In a table, where you put like the frequency, so how often it comes up, at what percentage I need weights because I need numbers to go back to my team and for myself to know what to prioritize, see what the biggest hottest topics are that people are, are discussing, and some of the key discussion points."

-Verify Accuracy: Always fact-check the AI's analysis.
-Amir’s strategy is to ask the AI to provide specific quotes or references from the original document for its claims, then verify those citations manually.
-This ensures the AI isn't hallucinating its findings.
+Verify Accuracy: Always double-check the AI's work.
+Amir’s method is to ask the AI to provide specific quotes or references from the original document for its claims, and then he checks those citations himself.
+This helps make sure the AI isn't making things up.

-Integrate Analysis into Your 'Brain': Once analyzed, upload the summarized insights back into your custom GPT project folder.
-Now, the AI has a deep understanding of customer sentiment and expectations regarding AI agents.
+Integrate Analysis into Your 'Brain': After the analysis is done, upload the summarized insights back into your custom GPT project folder.
+Now, the AI has a deep understanding of customer feelings and expectations about AI agents.

 `